11th Edition

 Dear Friends,

-We are delighted to welcome you to Paris for the Eleventh Annual Brain Metastases Research and Emerging Therapy Conference.
+We are delighted to welcome you to Paris for the twelfth Annual Brain Metastases Research and Emerging Therapy Conference.

 Past successful editions have conforted us to organize again the conference.
-The meeting will be held, as for previous editions under the auspices of EANS and EORTC but, also in association with the Institut Gustave Roussy since our rewarding partnership initiated during the last 10th edition.
+The meeting will be held, as for previous editions under the auspices of EANS and EORTC but, also in association with the Institut Gustave Roussy since our rewarding partnership initiated during the last eleven editions.

 This initiative is devoted to accelerate therapeutic discoveries and, to improve care of patients with metastatic CNS malignancies.
 We anticipate that this cross-sectional meeting will provide a deeper dive into basic and translational research and, also stimulate innovative and insightful clinical trial on brain metastatic patients.